holistic-web/portfolio-fabricator/fabricated-website/README.md

 ## Hosting and Deployment
-This site is hosted on firebase project 'Portfolio Fabricator.
+This site is hosted on firebase project 'Portfolio Fabricator'.
 Raise an issue to gain access if you don't have it already.

 To deploy the project:
 1. Ensure the steps in 'Getting started' all complete succesfully